robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 ### Hypothesis

 We'll review a game that potentially can lead any developer to many unseen problems, considering the abundance of levels.
 From the perspective of a customer, there can be several points of view that can emerge and, at the same time, can become unnoticed.
-That's why our diagnosis will start from 2 potential hypothesis
+That's why our diagnosis will start from 2 potential hypothesis:

 1. The game is too easy so it became boring over time
 2. The game is too hard so the players leave it and become frustrated